6 min read

 Pay Disclosure in Job Postings

-Again, the law applies to all employers with 10 or more employees (over 20 calendar weeks that do business, employ workers, or take applications of employment within the state of NJ), so even smaller companies with fewer than 50 employees will need to adjust their hiring practices.
+Again, the law applies to all employers with 10 or more employees (working for 20 or more calendar weeks that do business, employ workers, or take applications of employment within the state of NJ), so even smaller companies with fewer than 50 employees will need to adjust their job posting practices.
 The disclosure must include either a specific salary range or an hourly wage, depending on how compensation is structured for the role.
 Specifically:

 - Salary Range Details: Employers must list a minimum and maximum salary that they plan to offer for the position.
 This will provide job seekers transparency about the expected compensation level.